santa112358/story/README.md

 );
 ```

 - It is recommended to use data model with two layers.
-In this case, `UserModel` which has the list of 'StoryModel'
+In this case, `UserModel` which has the list of `StoryModel`

 ```dart
 /// Example Data Model